 What IoT promises consumers

 The IoT revolution is just beginning.
-Over the following years, we’ll see billions of connected and networked objects in our daily lives: they’ll be able to feel, understand and act, anticipating our needs and above all responding to our choices.
+Over the following years, we’ll see billions of connected and networked objects in our daily lives: they’ll be able to sense and perceive, analyze, understand and act, anticipating our needs and above all responding to our choices.
 Our daily lives will be transformed and improved: empathetic and smart homes, safety, leisure, health and well-being, education, connected cars…

 With intelligent and secure connected devices becoming more accessible to everyone, our lives will be made simpler, smoother and richer.
 We’ll have more time to connect to the essentials: our family, our personal and professional development, our hobbies.
 Thanks to these devices, we can also ensure our loved ones’ well-being – and enable everyone to gain autonomy and independence.